mus1cholic/isla/docs/ai/ai-gateway-evals-phased-plan.md

 - execution outcome and normalized public failure, when present
 - telemetry summary

+Current implementation note (2026-03-20):

+- the current Phase-1 runner captures:
+  - benchmark identity
+  - session and turn ids
+  - rendered prompt artifacts for the evaluated turn
+  - structured pre-turn and post-turn mid-term snapshots
+  - final assistant reply when successful
+  - normalized failure when present
+  - emitted events for the evaluated turn
+- the current runner does not yet capture:
+  - benchmark event timeline
+  - benchmark evaluation reference time
+  - explicit prompt-visible mid-term rendering as a separately stored artifact
+  - mid-term expansion traces
+  - mid-term flush/compaction traces
+  - telemetry summary aggregation beyond what is already available through the underlying sink

 The runner MAY later capture:

 - provider request/response metadata